-Based in Sheffield, UK – I’m a creative facilitator, writer, maker, and mentor – specialising in creative writing & making arts for healing, liberation, courage and resistance.
+Based in Sheffield, UK – I’m a creative facilitator, writer, maker, and mentor – specialising in creative writing & making arts for joy, healing, liberation and courage.

 I believe everyone is inherently and divinely creative.
 That everyone has the right to write and make their hearts out.
 This stuff is in our bones.
 Inherited from our ancestors.
 Waiting to be expressed through us.